alexxu06/Flask-Login/README.md

-# Simple Login Web Application
+# Simple Social Media Web Application

 ## Overview
 Uses flask as backend and react as frontend.
 JWT tokens will be used to authenticate user.